hellmarbecker/blog/_posts/2023-07-30-druid-sneak-peek-graphical-data-exploration.markdown

 The table chart has the most flexibility in selecting and arranging table fields.
 These are the options:

 - _Group by_: These are your regular BI dimensions, things to aggregate by.
 While all discrete dimensions just create one row by per value, `__time` has builtin intelligence when you select this, you can select the bucketing (granularity).
 You can select multiple dimension columns.
 - _Show_: can show a column without aggregating by that column.
 You could view this as interpreting a dimension as a metric where you pick either the latest value or the number of values.
-You can add multiple columnshere, too.
+You can add multiple columns here, too.
 - _Pivot_: This displays a dimension across instead of down.
 The query mechanism is a bit different: it currently uses filtered metrics with one expression per dimension value.
 - _Aggregates_: These are the metrics, the selection is the same as for the time chart.
 But you can have multiple metrics.